whpthomas/tft-thumbnail/README.md

 ## Installation

-Download the `tft-thumbnail.py` and place it in your scripts folder.
+Download the `tft-thumbnail.py` file and place it in your scripts folder.
 I use `~/bin` for this.

 You will also need to make sure you have python3 installed and configured.
 On my Mac that can be done at the command prompt with:

 `brew install python3`

-Then I would reccomend you can test this post processing script on a small G-code file to check you have all the required python libraries installed.
+Then I recommend you run this post processing script at the command prompt on a small G-code file to check that all the required python libraries are installed.
+For example:

 `python3 tft-thumbnail.py test.gcode test-sp.gcode`

 If you see any errors you can use `pip` to install any missing modules.
+For example:

 `pip install regex`